Chih-Che-Fang/MyBookStore2/docs/design.md

 ## Automatic Test Scripts
 **run_local_test.bat:** This script will automatically start frontend, catalog, and order server on local mahcine in a container.
 Then run a client in a container and perform test 1 ~ test 4 in order on a local machine.
 Finally, store output under the output folder for validation.

-**run_distributed_test.bat:**  This script will automatically create 3 Amazon EC2 instances, migrating code and config file to remote servers, deploying peers on the remote server, perform test 1 ~ test 4 in order on remote EC2 instances.
+**run_distributed_test.bat:**  This script will automatically create 3 Amazon EC2 instances, migrating code and config file to remote servers, building docker image, deploying corresponding server, on remote servers.
+Next, deploy a client on local machine and perform test 1 ~ test 4 in order on remote EC2 instances.
 Finally, store output under the output folder for validation and release all cloud resources.
-For more detail please see the chapter, "How it Works/Automatic Multiple Server Deployment".
+For more detail please see the chapter, "How it Works/Automatic Distributed Server Deployment".

 ## Test Output (Log)
 We store all testing output under the output folder and use them to validate the correctness of each test case.
-For local testing, each file is named with testID.out (Ex. test4.out).
-It will print all peers' logs on that machine, like which buyer bought a product or which seller sold a product.
-For distributed testing on different servers, we store all remote server's output under output/IP address (Ex.output/127.35.6.1).
-In this way, we know which test and machine this log/output belong to and easy to debug.
-Here is one output example of test1:
+For local testing,

 SellerID:1 start to sell fish
 BuyerID:0 start to buy fish